Flow Structure and Objects

 - Profile job: Optionally, you can choose to generate a visual profile of the results of your transform job.
 This visual profile can provide important feedback on data quality and can be a key for further refinement of your recipe.

 - When a job completes, you can review the resulting data and identify data that still needs fixing.
-See Job Results Page.
+See Job Details Page.

 - For more information on the process, see Running Job Basics.